JosephJvB/improved-palm-tree/readme.md

     - PRO: can use plugins that can host functions
     - CON: host plugin doesnt support dotnet core
     - QUESTIONS
         - does it need docker desktop running?
+No
-        - how fast is serverless offline plugin? (with compatable project: ie, not dotnet core)
+        - how fast is serverless offline plugin? (with compatable project: ie, not dotnet core) Very fast, 7ms response

 What did I REALLY learn about AWS Lambda / Azure Functions?
 - Developer tool experience